Nonparametric estimation of the dynamic range of music signals: Dynamic range statistic

 \section{Dynamic range statistic}

 The random nature of $\eps_t$ allows us to use statistical theory to estimate its distribution.
 If the SSW catches transient energy variations, then its distribution will highlight important information about the dynamic.
 The square root of $\hat V_{n,b,I_i}$ is a consistent estimate of the RMS power of $\eps_t$ over the block starting from $t=I_i$.
-The loudness of the $\eps_t$ component over each block can be measured on the dBFS scale taking $L_{n,b,I_i} = -10 \log_{10}\hat V_{n,b,I_i} $.
-Notice that whenever we take continuous monotone transformations of $\hat V_{n,b,I_i}$, consistency for the quantities obtained through the subsampling is preserved.
+The loudness of the $\eps_t$ component over each block can be measured on the dBFS scale taking $-10\log_{10}\hat V_{n,b,I_i} $.
 In analogy with DRs we can define a DR measure based on the subsampling distribution of $\hat V_{n,b,I_i}$.
-We define the DR measure block-wise as $\text{DR}_{n,b,I_i} \equiv L_{n,b,I_i}$.
+We define the DR measure blockwise as $\text{DR}_{n,b,I_i} = -10\log_{10}\hat V_{n,b,I_i}$.
 For a sound wave scaled onto the interval [-1,1] this is actually a measure of DR of $\eps_t$ because it tells us how much the SSW is below the maximum attainable instantaneous power.
-We propose a measure of DR by taking the median of the subsampling distribution of $\text{DR}_{n,b,I_i}$, that is we define what we call ``{\sl Median Stochastic DR}'' as
+We propose a DR statistic, the ``{\sl Median Stochastic DR}'', defined as the median of the subsampling distribution of $\text{DR}_{n,b,\cdot}$:

-where $\text{med}_K\{\cdot\}$ denotes the empirical median over a set of $K$ observations.
-Since $\text{DR}_{n,b,I_i}$ is obtained by applying a monotone continuous transform to $\hat V_{n,b,I_i}$ then consistency theory for the quantiles of $\text{DR}_{n,b,I_i}$ applies.
-For waves scaled onto [-1,1] it is easy to see that our statistic is expressed in dBFS.
-If the wave is not scaled onto [-1,1], it suffices to add $20\log_{10}$( maximum absolute observed sample), and this will correct for the existence of headroom.\\